bridgethaney/E3_Visualization_Essay/README.md

 ### REFLECTION

 After analyzing the totality of the project in terms of its purpose, systematic architecture, and methods of visualization, it is now important to delve establish the grander context and socioeconomic implications of creating and using this kind of map.
-Some relevant key ideas to explain the benefits take form through finding the context of the data, realizing the
+Some relevant key ideas to explain the  take form through finding the context of the data, realizing the

-Affective geovisualizations,
+Affective geovisualizations, as explained within the

+It seems as though, drawing together these key points, there